When to Set Up a Public Accounting Practice

-- the performance of any engagement addressed by standards in the CPA Canada Handbook - Assurance for which a licence is not required under the Public Accounting Act, 2004 to perform the engagement
+- The performance of any engagement addressed by standards in the CPA Canada Handbook - Assurance for which a licence is not required under the Public Accounting Act, 2004 to perform the engagement.

-- accounting that involves analysis, advice and interpretation in an expert capacity, but excluding record keeping
+- Accounting that involves analysis, advice and interpretation in an expert capacity, but excluding record keeping.

-- taxation that involves advice and counselling in an expert capacity, but excluding mechanical processing of returns
+- Taxation that involves advice and counselling in an expert capacity, but excluding mechanical processing of returns.

-- compilation services, if it can reasonably be expected that all or any portion of the compilation or associated materials will be relied upon or used by a third party, whether or not a licence is required under the Public Accounting Act, 2004; and the provisions of the services described in Section 2 of the Public Accounting Act, 2004 excluding any exceptions to services listed in Section 3 of that Act
+- Compilation services, if it can reasonably be expected that all or any portion of the compilation or associated materials will be relied upon or used by a third party, whether or not a licence is required under the Public Accounting Act, 2004; and the provisions of the services described in Section 2 of the Public Accounting Act, 2004 excluding any exceptions to services listed in Section 3 of that Act.

 Both types of services are often referred to as "public accounting".

-Who Can Set Up a Practice?
+Who Can Set Up an Accounting Practice?

 CPA Logo Usage